BlockSigner/cove/site/content/english/lawyer.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/procivis-146w.png" "Daniel Gasteiger, founder and CEO of Procivis (eID+)" >}}
-"The electronic signing of documents becomes a core function of trusted <br class="hide-for-mobile">digital identities"
+"The electronic signing of documents becomes a core function of trusted digital identities"
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)